metacpan/metacpan-puppet/README.md

 For development and/or testing the puppet configuration [vagrant](http://vagrantup.com) can be very handy.

-Set up a Debian Squeeze 64bit base box:
-Pick one from [vagrantbox.es](http://vagrantbox.es) and add it locally:

-    vagrant box add squeeze64 $url
+If you don't have a vagrant base box named "squeeze64" a suitable one will be downloaded from [vagrantbox.es](http://vagrantbox.es).
+It's ~270MB in size, so be prepared.

 Then (from the repo root directory):